 Don’t let this summer pass you by

-Put together a plan that jumpstarts your school's maintenance and operations.
+Put together a plan that jumpstarts your school’s maintenance and operations.
 Need a facility management software to help you do it?
-Find out more about how AkitaBox Essentials can help you streamline maintenance and improve asset management at Akitabox.com.
+Find out more about how AkitaBox Facility Management Software for large schools can help you streamline maintenance and improve asset management at Akitabox.com.